 We understand that while queefing is normal and part of the bodily experience, many people still want to know how to stop queefing.
 The most important thing people can do to stop queefing and prevent problems with other types of leakage and pelvic floor problems is sticking to a kegel regime.

 No one has time to do the doctor-recommended kegels three times a day, but we do think that one to three times a week is doable.
 That’s why we created Kegelbell.
 Use Kegelbell in the privacy of your own bathroom or shower for just five minutes, three times a week in muscle building mode or once a week in maintenance mode, and you’ll see results in as little as two weeks.
+Naturally strengthen and tone your pelvic floor muscles through this simple process.
 Learn more about how Kegelbell is changing the pelvic floor health game.